tschaumburg/FastBarcodeScanner/README.md

 This naturally assumes that all items being scanned are roughly identical, and have (roughly) identically placed barcodes.
 You can adjust the definition of "roughly identical" with the `RelativeTrackingMargin` property.

-## Q&amp;A

-**Update Feb 2018:** Using a 2016 Pixel XL running Android 8.1 achieves a scan rate of 29.6 scans per second at a requested resolution of 2048x1536!

-Although this was in optimum conditions (stationary target, good lighting, no glare or motion blur), it shows what has been achievable since November 2016 - and will be commonplace very soon, thanks to Moore's law.

-(Note: this was a very informal test, using a wrist watch, so don't rely on my numbers - make your own measurements)

-###Can it go faster?
-Yes! - as camera and general platform performance improves, `fast-barcode-scanner` will improve too.

-But it has always been my goal to achieve realtime, full-image scanning at HD video levels - and with 30fps@2048x1535 achieved, this has pretty much been achieved for high-end phones.

-So now my personal goal has changed "realtime scanning at HD video levels - **using my mothers phone**" - i.e. more a question of broadening the performance on the average-to-lowend phones.

-But if you disagree, feel free to suggest (or even better: implement) improvements to peak performance!

-###Why not just use ZXing alone?
-ZXing is a *great* library, and the ZXing app is great too.

-But the recommended (or at least most-often-described) approach to using ZXing from you app uses Android "Intents" - which essentially start the ZXing app, gets it to show its UI (hiding your app in the process), capture a barcode, return it to your app, and exit (thereby showing your app again).

-I got a sustained rate of 0.3-0.5 captures per second (yes, we're counting seconds-per-capture here, not captures-per-second) - and I found the user experience horrible.
-Sorry.

-So I decided to use the less-often-described approach of doing my own image capture, and then passing the images to the ZXing core libraries, without any interprocess communication.

-This package is the result of my efforts.
-Use it if you like, contribute if you can.

-But ZXing is *great* - it's ZXing that's doing all the hard work.